VarsityPlug0/Ramza/DEPLOYMENT_SUMMARY.md

 - Configured database connection for external PostgreSQL database
 - Set up proper static file serving with WhiteNoise
 - Configured Gunicorn for production deployment
-- Updated migration process to use standard Django migrate command with --noinput flag
+- Added robust migration checking with custom ensure_migrations command

 ## Troubleshooting
 If you encounter issues with the deployment: